Manivelmadhavan/Bank-Management-Java/README.md

 *   `BankAccount.java`: Defines the `BankAccount` class with methods for transactions and balance inquiry.
 *   `Transaction.java`: Defines the `Transaction` class to record transaction details.
-*   `BankManagementSystem.java`: Contains the `main` method to run the application and handle user input.
+*   `Main.java`: Contains the `main` method to run the application and handle user input.
 *   `README.md`: This file.

 ## Future Improvements (Optional)